 Vitamin D

 Vitamin D deficiency is common in women with PCOS, possibly because of the metabolic and endocrine disorders associated with the disease.
-So its often recommended to patients to supplement with vitamin D although admittedly, the research on this one is still a little unclear. one 2015 systematic review and meta-analysis found a positive association between PCOS and vitamin D deficiency, however the studies did not find that vitamin D supplementation had a beneficial effect.
-That being said, the researchers of the study do recommend larger prospective studies to further assess the association between vitamin D levels and PCOS treatment, and in my professional opinion, most people, at least here in Canada, can benefit from vitamin D.
+While it is often recommended that patients supplement with vitamin D, the research is still a little unclear.
+For example, one 2015 systematic review and meta-analysis found a positive association between PCOS and vitamin D deficiency, but they did not find that vitamin D supplementation had a beneficial effect.
+That being said, more research is needed to further assess the association between vitamin D levels and PCOS treatment.
+Regardless, in my professional opinion, most people (especially here in Canada) can benefit from a vitamin D supplement.

 Probiotics

-While we’re still not 100% sure about vitamin d alone, research has found that the combination of vitamin D and a probiotic supplement may be effective at treating symptoms. one 2019 randomized controlled trial found that vitamin D and probiotic co-supplementation improved depression, anxiety and stress scale scores in women with PCOS.
+While we’re still not 100% sure about vitamin D on its own, research has found that the combination of vitamin D and a probiotic supplement may be effective at treating PCOS symptoms.
+One 2019 randomized controlled trial found that vitamin D and probiotic co-supplementation improved depression, anxiety and stress scale scores in women with PCOS.
 It was also associated with a significant reduction in total testosterone, hirsutism, CRP (inflammation), and the oxidative stress marker malondialdehyde compared with a placebo.

 Chromium